jbinkley60/MezzmoTrailerChecker/README.md

 - Read current You Tube movie trailer information from the Mezzmo database
 - Movie trailers can be fetched by newest, oldest, movie name or movie number
 - Track movies which have local trailers, which don't and last checked time
-- Download high quality trailers from You Tube for local playback
+- Download high quality trailers from You Tube and IMDB for local playback
 - Fast You Tube download speeds with daily limit setting
 - Detect You Tube trailers which cannot be downloaded and marks them "Bad"
 - Automatically remove bad trailers from Mezzmo